koenbok/CactusSparkle/README.markdown

 Based on git describe --tags.
 Make sure you have at least one commit tagged with the format 1.0.0.

+### Mac App Store

+If you want this to live side by side with an app store version do the following:

+- Create a new build target named App Store
+- Enable all app store code signing
+- Set up a different Prefix file for each target to add macro variables
+- Conditionally remove the sparkle libs and menu item
+- Give the app store version a different app identifier

 ### Todo

 - Halt on uncomitted changes in build.py